-- 4.3.
-The Board shall manage the assets of the Recognition Panel efficiently and effectively so as to best achieve the Recognition Panel's Purpose. - 4.4.
+- a) apply the Scheme of Recognition set out in Schedule 2 (Scheme of Recognition); and - b) manage the assets of the Recognition Panel efficiently and effectively so as to best achieve the Recognition Panel's Purpose.

+Deleted: The Board shall

+4.3.
 The functions of the Recognition Panel shall be public functions.